 Water is heavy.
-Water in a spa can weigh one or two tons.
-What happens when you fill a thin walled spa with water?
+Water in a spa can weigh one to two tons.
+What happens when you fill a thin-walled spa with water?
 The water pushes down and gradually bends or breaks the spa.
-To compensate for the lack of strength in a thin-walled spa, some manufacturers fill the underside with urethane foam.
+To compensate for the lack of strength in a thin-walled spa, some manufacturers fill the underside (between the bottom and the ground) with urethane foam.
 Others require sand or a wood structure underneath the spa.
-Sand or foam provides support under the benches or seats, lounger area and step.
+Sand or foam provides support under the benches or seats, lounge area and step.
 Portable spas often depend on the wooden skirt to support the water.
 Without the skirt, many of these cheap spas would collapse.

 Our spa shells don't need additional support.
 They're built to last!
 How can you tell how thick the wall is?
-It's difficult.
+It's a little tricky.
 Try flexing flat wall areas.
 If you can, try to examine a spa that doesn't have the jets installed yet.
 The holes will show the spa thickness.
-Lift the spa shell only. does it seem too light?
-If the manufacturer foam fills or requires sand filling or wood framing, you know the vessel walls are too thin.
+Lift the spa shell only.
+Does it seem too light?
+If the manufacturer uses foam fills or requires sand filling or wood framing, you know the vessel walls are too thin.

 The art of wood tank building goes back to the fifteenth century.
 People built barrels and tanks to hold liquids.
-We build hot tubs the same way medieval craftsmen built their tanks and barrels.
+We build hot tubs the same way that medieval craftsmen built their tanks and barrels.
 Barrels, wooden tanks, and hot tubs are built from curved pieces of wood called staves.
 Craftsmen assemble the staves and place metal hoops around them to hold the staves in place.
 At Great Northern®, we make hot tubs out of redwood or cedar.
 We coat our hoops with plastic to eliminate rust.

-No. The interior finish on the Rubadub Tub® is made from PVDF, an easy-to clean industrial tank lining material designed for high-temperature service.
+No. The interior finish on the Rubadub Tub® is made from PVDF, an easy-to-clean industrial tank lining material designed for high-temperature service.
 Its semi-gloss finish resists chemical and weather damage just like acrylic.
 Many people mistake PVDF for pool vinyl.
 Pool vinyl doesn't hold up to the high water temperature you have in hot tubs.
 BEWARE!
 Some manufacturers use vinyl liners in their hot tubs.
 The life expectancy of these liners is only 1-2 years.